 This approach allows for easily adjusted weighting of models.
-Routine reporting of results uses $\sum_m n_m$ for all models equal to twenty million, this has been found to produce negligible Monte-Carlo error even in the tails of extremely skewed distributions, creating robust and stable reporting of all quantities of interest with smooth distribution.
+Routine reporting of results uses $\sum{m} n{m}$ for all models equal to twenty million; this has been found to produce negligible Monte-Carlo error even in the tails of extremely skewed distributions, creating robust and stable reporting of all quantities of interest with a smooth distribution.
 Although this choice could potentially be optimized for each statistic of interest, current integration code (in R) does not represent a constraining step in the analysis.

 The harvest strategy employs a control rule that reduces the coastwide SPR target linearly from the interim 'reference level' at $SB{30\%}$ to zero at $SB{20\%}$ .
-The calculation of relative spawning biomass was updated in the 2019 assessment to use a dynamic estimate of 'unfished' biomass calculated for each year of the time-series.
-This calculation replays the entire time-series, without the fishing mortality, assuming the same parameter values (including recruitment deviations) but accounting for the different level of spawning biomass projected for each year and its effect on subsequent expected (pre-deviation) recruitment in each year.
-At that time, the variance of this quantity and the covariance with estimated spawning biomass in each year was unavailable, so an approximation was developed (Stewart and Hicks 2019b).
-Subsequently, in 2020 the dynamic unfished biomass calculation was added to the derived quantities with variance calculations in stock synthesis, and so the approximation is no longer needed (Methot Jr et al. 2020a).
-This has been an important improvement as the covariance of the IPHC's reference points.
+Since the 2019 assessment this calculation uses a dynamic estimate of 'unfished' biomass calculated for each year of the timeseries.
+This calculation replays the entire time-series, without the fishing mortality, assuming the same parameter values (including recruitment deviations) but accounting for the different level of spawning biomass projected for each year and its effect on subsequent expected (predeviation) recruitment in each year.
+Since 2020 the dynamic unfished biomass calculation has been included simultaneously with variance calculations of all model parameters and outputs and (importantly) includes the covariance in the estimated and unfished dynamic spawning biomass in the variance of the IPHC's reference points and other outputs.